newhavenrb/conferences/CoffeeScript-for-the-Rubyist.md

 * Not magic; can't do what JavaScript can already do (e.g., `method_missing`)
 * Think of it like assembly

-* Overview of syntax rules
+* Overview of syntax rules (see the main CoffeeScript site)
+    * He always uses parens
+    * C'mon, use indentation

 ## Discussion